allmight05/Time-Series-Project/README.md

 ```
-Time Series Project

 This repository contains my time series analysis project.
 In the main notebook, I explore and analyze time series data by performing data cleaning, exploratory analysis, visualization, and forecasting.
-The goal is to understand patterns in the data and build a forecasting model that can predict future trends.
+The goal is to understand patterns in the data and build forecasting models that can predict future trends.
 Project Overview

     Data Preparation: Cleaning and preprocessing the dataset.
     Exploratory Data Analysis: Visualizing trends, seasonality, and anomalies in the data.
-    Forecasting: Applying time series forecasting methods to predict future values.
+    Forecasting: Applying time series forecasting methods—using ARIMA, SARIMA, Vector Auto Regression, and LSTM—to predict future values.
     Evaluation: Assessing model performance through various metrics.

 Getting Started